 Then when your CAS is being created, you will receive an email asking you to log in to the web portal and check the information is correct before your final CAS is issued.
 Check the information carefully: it is much easier for staff to correct any errors before the CAS is finalised than to do so later.

 If you are part way through a programme at QMUL, you can request a CAS by logging in to your MySIS profile.
 Choose “My Details”.

 You will need to upload a copy of the personal details page of your current passport and a copy of your most recent immigration permission (your passport sticker or both sides of your Biometric Residence Permit).
-There are photocopiers in the main library, which you can use to scan your documents onto a USB memory stick.

 A new CAS for an existing student costs £25.

 Check that all the information in your CAS statement is correct, especially: